webix-hub/docs/data/api/htmlmap_addrect.md

 =============

-@short: renders html map tag
+@short: renders HTML area element with "rect" shape

 @params:
-- id		id		id which will be assigned to related html section
+- id		id		id which will be assigned to related HTML section
 - points	array		array of points
-* userdata	string		extra data string ( used by series )
+* userdata	string		extra data string (used by chart series)

 @example: